IBM/ibm-satellite-storage/config-templates/redhat/odf-local/4.6/README.md

     rook-ceph-rgw-ocs-storagecluster-cephobjectstore-b-554fd9dz6dm8   1/1     Running     0          3m41s
     ```

-## Scaling your OCS configuration:
+## Scaling your ODF configuration:

 **Important: Do not delete your storage configurations or assignments.
 Deleting configurations and assignments might result in data loss.**

-You can scale your OCS configuration by addings worker nodes with unformatted disks to your clusters or by adding unformatted disks to your existing worker nodes.
+You can scale your ODF configuration by addings worker nodes with unformatted disks to your clusters or by adding unformatted disks to your existing worker nodes.

 **Example scaling by adding nodes**
 Note that worker nodes must be added to your cluster in multiples of three.
 In this example the worker nodes that were created when the cluster was created each had 2 available unformatted disks.
 Worker nodes that are added to the cluster are added in multiples of 3 and each additional worker node that is added has at least 1 available unformatted disk or partition.